mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 ### Privacy

 Any data you send to an API is transmitted to the provider's servers.
-For sensitive data — medical records, financial information, proprietary code — review the provider's data usage policies carefully.
+For sensitive data (medical records, financial information, proprietary code), review the provider's data usage policies carefully.
 Some providers offer data residency guarantees and opt-out options for training.
 For maximum privacy, consider using local models instead, as covered in the next chapter.

 ### Error Handling